ahmetsapan95/rest-client-quickstart/README.md

 ## Running the application from Docker Hub:

-To install the docker image:
-docker pull 17693/sqills-case:sqills
+To install the docker image use the following command: docker pull 17693/sqills-case:sqills

-To run the docker image on port 8080: docker run -p 8080:8080 17693/sqills-case:sqills
+To run the docker image on port 8080 us the following command: docker run -p 8080:8080 17693/sqills-case:sqills

 You can now see that application is running at: http://localhost:8080